-A minimum 10 μF ceramic is recommended on each of the PVIN pins for bypassing.
+A minimum 22 $\mu F$ ceramic is recommended on each of the PVIN pins for bypassing.
 X5R or X7R dielectrics are recommended for the input capacitor.
-Y5V dielectrics is not recommended.
+Y5V dielectrics, aside from losing most of their capacitance over temperature, they also become resistive at high frequencies.
+This reduces their ability to filter out high frequency noise.